 A combined smart smoke and carbon monoxide detector can give you the peace of mind you crave and alert you about a potential fire or carbon monoxide problem through alerts on your phone.

-Here is a guide to four of the best smart smoke detectors and related devices you can purchase in 2019.
+Here is a guide to three of the best smart smoke detectors and related devices you can purchase in 2019.

 First Alert Onelink Safe & Sound

 The Onelink Safe & Sound smoke and carbon monoxide detector by First Alert pairs with your mobile device and is compatible with Amazon Alexa, Apple Siri and HomeKit, and Google Assistant.
 It doubles as a night-light, letting you adjust the color and brightness through the Onelink app.
 It also features a speaker, so you can play music or listen to an audiobook wherever the alarm is.

 When there’s a problem, the Onelink alarm beeps to let you know there’s smoke, a fire, or carbon monoxide present.
 It also tells you which room the problem is in such as the master bedroom or the attic.
 You can silence it once from your phone, but if the smoke is still present and it beeps again, you don’t have another option to silent it.

 Overall, the Onelink Safe & Sound has many notable features including the highly popular Alexa, a speaker, and a night light.
 Unlike other smart detectors, it needs to be hardwired instead of running on batteries.